 \subsection{Training}

+In this study, the depth of GeoT was set to ($L=8,\;16$) to perform QM9 prediction, whereas it was four ($L=4$) each in the case of the MD17 and OC20 dataset.
+We used 300 ($n_{\mathrm{basis}}=300$) different Gaussian functions with $\mu_{k} = 0.1 \cdot k$ to embed atom-atom distances.
+The dimension of GeoT was defined as (256, 512, 1024) with (4, 16, 64) multi-head GeoAttention ($H=4,\;16,\;64$).
+The Swish \cite{ramachandran2017searching} and ELU \cite{clevert2015fast} activation function were used for the RBF and feed forward layers, respectively.

-For QM9 training, we removed 3k data which reported as structures are unstable following previous works for fair comparison \cite{schutt2017schnet, unke2019physnet, klicpera_dimenetpp_2020, anderson2019cormorant, yoo2020graph}.
-Each label was trained individually.
-Mean absolute error (MAE) was used for evaluation according to the guidelines.
+For QM9 training, we removed 3k molecules which were previously reported to have unstable conformation, following from the previous works \cite{schutt2017schnet, unke2019physnet, klicpera_dimenetpp_2020, anderson2019cormorant, yoo2020graph}.
+The mean absolute error (MAE) was used to perform evaluations according to the guidelines, and each label was trained individually.
 Adam \cite{kingma2014adam} was used as the optimizer with MAE loss and the batch size was 32 in all experiments.
-The learning rate was set to 0.0002 with linear warmup 3,000 steps.
-The learning rate decreased at 0.95 for every 200k step.
+The learning rate was set to 0.0002 at initial step, and decreased by 0.95 for every 200k steps with linear warmup 3,000 steps.
 We applied the early stopping method by evaluating every 10k step of training.
-The number of training epochs was up to 300.
+The maximum number of training epochs was up to 300.

-To calculate forces, we assumed that the predicted energy as a function of positions $E(\{ \mathbf{r}_i \})$.
-Based on the relation between force and potential energy of atoms, we calculated forces by differentiating energies with atom positions as previous works \cite{chmiela2019sgdml, schutt2017schnet}.
+To calculate forces, we assumed the predicted energy as a function of positions $E(\{ \mathbf{r}_i \})$.
+Based on the relation between force and potential energy of atoms, we calculated forces by differentiating energies with atom positions following from the previous works \cite{chmiela2019sgdml, schutt2017schnet}.

 In the MD17 dataset, both the energy and forces of molecular conformations are provided.
-To utilize both features with Eq. \ref{eq:forcerelation}, we trained our model with the modified loss function with additional force terms as Eq. \ref{eq:compositeloss} \cite{chmiela2019sgdml, schutt2017schnet}.
+To utilize both features with Eq. \ref{eq:forcerelation}, we trained our model with the modified loss function with additional force terms as given by Eq. \ref{eq:compositeloss} \cite{chmiela2019sgdml, schutt2017schnet}.

-Where $c$ is a weight coefficient for the loss on forces.
-We set $c$ as 1,000 in our experiments.
+where $c$ is the weight coefficient for the loss on forces.
+We set $c$ as 1000 in our experiments.